‘Dil Bechara’ music review: Lovable and catchy tunes with a ring of pathos

 Their journey gives the Hindi remake’s bright-eyed and bushy-tailed songs a wistful tone.
 Mukesh Chhabra’s Dil Bechara will be streamed on Disney+ Hotstar on July 24.
 It stars 34-year-old Sushant Singh Rajput in his final role alongside Sanjana Sanghi.

-Lyricist Amitabh Bhattacharya’s words seem prescient: “Hai mehnge dard bade, aur muskaan paayi humne maut mein” (Pain is expensive, I found my smile in death).

-In another song, Bhattacharya describes Rajput’s character Manny with the lines “Mera naam Manny, Manny, Manny… raahat me lipti bechaini” (My name is Manny, restlessness wrapped up in a moment of respite), which eerily capture the actor’s public demeanour as well as his acting style.
+Lyricist Amitabh Bhattacharya describes Rajput’s character Manny with the lines “Mera naam Manny, Manny, Manny… raahat me lipti bechaini” (My name is Manny, restlessness wrapped up in a moment of respite), which eerily capture the actor’s public demeanour as well as his acting style.

 But without letting Rajput’s shadow hang over the tunes, how does AR Rahman’s second original Hindi film soundtrack of 2020 hold up?